mage-ai/mage-ai/docs/actions/transformer_actions/README.md

             "column_type": "number"
         },
         "name": {
-            "uuid": "name",
+            "uuid": "hourly_salary",
             "column_type": "text"
         }
     }
 }
 ```
-The above transformer action imputes missing values in the 'age' and "name" columns with the constant value `32`.
+The above transformer action imputes missing values in the "age" and "hourly_salary" columns with the constant value `32`.
 Here is a list of the keys used in transformer action payloads:

 | Key              | Description                                                                                                                                                                         |
 | ---------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |